Chainathan/pdp-image-manipulation-and-enhancement/README.txt

 Split view
 -> ?
 ==========================================
+qs:
 greyscale - split???
+levels adjust is going below 0 graphics class fits more in model since values are double, can we round it? upto how many decimals? compression sizes are different from the description images do we need to mock test for controller by mocking factory and also imageModel which tests shd have mock which shd have unit test, which both?

 Changes:
 variable "int[][] channelValues" private to package private in Channel variable "int[][] channelValues" to "double[][]" and all the corresponding signatures